-The Philippines is a tropical country with one of the longest coastlines in Asia At 36,289 Kilometres.
-It has numerous beaches most with fine powdery white sand and clean, clear and cool blue waters.
+The Philippines is a tropical country with one of the longest coastlines in Asia, measuring 36,289 kilometers.
+It has numerous beaches, most with fine, powdery white sand and clean, clear, and cool blue waters.
 Be sure to bask in the warm tropical sun and get the perfect tan that will be the envy of your friends back home.

-Top Beach Locations: Boracay, El Nido, Cebu, Puerto Galera and Bohol.
+Top beach locations include Boracay, El Nido, Cebu, Puerto Galera, and Bohol.

 DIVE in Asia’s best reefs

-The Philippines is Asia’s Dive Capital.
-If you are diving enthusiast- amateur or professional, or someone who is looking for an underwater experience of a lifetime, then you must go to the Philippines; if only the reason that the country has the highest density of the coral species in the world, making Philippine seas the most bio-diverse and marine-rich waters on the planet.
+The Philippines is known as Asia’s Dive Capital.
+If you are a diving enthusiast, amateur or professional, or someone looking for an underwater experience of a lifetime, then the Philippines is a must-visit destination.
+The country has the highest density of coral species in the world, making Philippine seas the most bio-diverse and marine-rich waters on the planet.

-Other spectacular diving destinations are: Verde Island in Mindoro Oriental; Apo Reef National Park on Mindoro Occidental, the largest atoll-like reef in the Philippines which includes 285 species of fish and 197 species of corals; the Apo Island Marine Reserve & Fish Sanctuary in Dumaguete, Negros Oriental; Balicasag and Pamilacan Islands in Bohol; and Malapascua and Moalboal/Pescador islands in Cebu.
-Subic Bay in Zambales, also known for wreck diving, is only three hours or less travel time from Manila.
+Other spectacular diving destinations include Verde Island in Mindoro Oriental, Apo Reef National Park on Mindoro Occidental, the largest atoll-like reef in the Philippines, the Apo Island Marine Reserve & Fish Sanctuary in Dumaguete, Negros Oriental, Balicasag and Pamilacan Islands in Bohol, and Malapascua and Moalboal/Pescador Islands in Cebu.
+Subic Bay in Zambales, known for wreck diving, is only three hours or less travel time from Manila.

 ENGAGE in your favorite outdoor sport or activity

-The Soothing touch of this massage relaxes and heals tired muscles and aching joints.
-Try this and other spa treatments and the Nature Spa in Tagaytay, Mandala Spa in Boracay, Sanctuario Spa in Manila, Chi Spa Village in Shangri-La Mactan Hotel and Resort in Cebu, and the Farm at San Benito in Batangas.
+You can try this and other spa treatments at the Nature Spa in Tagaytay, Mandala Spa in Boracay, Sanctuario Spa in Manila, Chi Spa Village in Shangri-La Mactan Hotel and Resort in Cebu, and The Farm at San Benito in Batangas.

 FEAST on unique culinary specialties

-The more adventurous should try Balut or boiled duck eggs containing a partially formed embryo, and Dinuguan, the pork blood stew eaten with steamed rice or Puto, rice cakes.
-All Around the country, there are restaurants offering different cuisines from American to Chineses, from India o Greek, from Japanese to Italian.
+For the more adventurous, you should try Balut, which are boiled duck eggs containing a partially formed embryo, and Dinuguan, the pork blood stew eaten with steamed rice or Puto, rice cakes.
+Throughout the country, there are restaurants offering different cuisines from American to Chinese, from Indian to Greek, and from Japanese to Italian.

 SHOPPING in world class malls and bargain centers

-Shopping in the Philippines is an experience both in bargain and variety.
-Most Shopping Malls in Manila, Makati, Cebu and Davao virtually have everything that you will need – from designer western brands to items specially designed for the tourist market.
+Shopping in the Philippines is an experience that offers both bargains and variety.
+Most shopping malls in Manila, Makati, Cebu, and Davao virtually have everything that you will need, from designer Western brands to items specially designed for the tourist market.

-Around the century, specifically in city centers, Tiangges or the Filipino version of flea markets abound offering quality items at bargain prices.
+Around the country, specifically in city centers, Tiangges, or the Filipino version of flea markets, abound offering quality items at bargain prices.

-In Manila shop at the third largest mall in the world Mall of Asia, Balikbayan Handicrafts, Tutuban Center Mall and at the San Andres Market (for fresh fruits and other produce).
-In Makati and its surrounding areas, shop at Greenbelt, Glorietta, Greenhills Shopping Center, SM Megamall, Shangri-La Mall and at Tiendecitas.
-In Cebu, check out the Ayala Center, The Gaisano Malls, Robinson’s Place, SM City and for native delicacies, fresh produce and fresh dried seafood, go to the Carbon and Tabo-an Markets.
-In Davao, shop at Aldevinco Shopping Center (for Fabrics, batik, Carvings) Victoria Plaza, Gaisano Mall and the New city Commercial Center Department Store.
+In Cebu, check out the Ayala Center, The Gaisano Malls, Robinson’s Place, SM City, and for native delicacies, fresh produce, and fresh dried seafood, go to the Carbon and Tabo-an Markets.
+In Davao, you can shop at Aldevinco Shopping Center (for fabrics, batik, and carvings), Victoria Plaza, Gaisano Mall, and the New City Commercial Center Department Store.

-An experience not to be missed in the flea market is the “bargaining” where shoppers can buy items with big discount, depending on the charm and good bargaining skills.
+An experience not to be missed at the flea market is the “bargaining,” where shoppers can buy items with a big discount, depending on their charm and good bargaining skills.

 WATCH a performance of world-class artists

 The Philippines is home to a number of world-class artists.
-Occasionally, the Cultural Center of the Philippines, show performances by the Ballet Philippines Madrigal Singers, and the Bayanihan Dance Troupe.
+Occasionally, the Cultural Center of the Philippines showcases performances by Ballet Philippines, the Madrigal Singers, and the Bayanihan Dance Troupe.
 World-renowned artists Lea Salonga and Cecile Licad, from time to time, give performances in big concert halls in Manila.

-The Center of Arts in San Antonio (CASA) in San Miguel, Zambales features violinist Alfonso “Coke” Bolipata and his Pundaquit talents are Repertory Philippines, the Loboc Children’s Choir, and the Amazing Philippines Theatre.
+The Center of Arts in San Antonio (CASA) in San Miguel, Zambales features violinist Alfonso “Coke” Bolipata and his Pundaquit talents, Repertory Philippines, the Loboc Children’s Choir, and the Amazing Philippines Theatre.

-In the Visual Arts, works of world-class Filipino masters Juan Luna, Felix Resurrection Hidalgo and Fabian de la Rosa, National Artists Fernando Amorsolo, Carlos Francisco, Victor Edades, Vicente Manansala, other Philippine painting greats and contemporary visual artists can be viewed at the Philippines National Museum, the Metropolitan Museum of Manila, the Ayala Museum and in some galleries and University museums around Metro Manila.
+In the visual arts, works of world-class Filipino masters such as Juan Luna, Felix Resurrection Hidalgo, and Fabian de la Rosa, National Artists Fernando Amorsolo, Carlos Francisco, Victor Edades, and Vicente Manansala, as well as other Philippine painting greats and contemporary visual artists can be viewed at the Philippines National Museum, the Metropolitan Museum of Manila, the Ayala Museum, and some galleries and university museums around Metro Manila.

-All around the country in simple stages, live bands and professional singers perform in clubs and music halls showcasing Filipino talents.
+All around the country, in simple stages, live bands and professional singers perform in clubs and music halls, showcasing Filipino talent.

 ENJOY and unwind in the country’s unique nightlife

-There is an abundance of places to go to and enjoy a night out in the Philippines.
-Every major city of the country has a number of nightlife activity hubs with restaurants, cafes, bars, clubs and karaoke bars all promising a good time of fun and entertainment
+There are plenty of places to enjoy a night out in the Philippines.
+Every major city in the country has several hubs of nightlife activity, with restaurants, cafes, bars, clubs, and karaoke bars all promising a good time of fun and entertainment.

-In the country’s financial district Makati, there is the Greenbelt, Glorieta, The Fort, Jupiter St. and J.P.
+In the financial district of Makati, you can find Greenbelt, Glorietta, The Fort, Jupiter St., and J.P.
 Rizal Street.
-In the city’s capital, Manila nightlife is diverse.
-There is something for everybody in Malate, and in the newly revitalized Roxas Boulevard and its Baywalk.
-Quezon City is a popular destination of locals as the club prices are a little lower than those in Makati.
-Most clubs are close to each other so common to bar hop.
-Try the establishments along Timog & Tomas Morato Avenues and Quezon Boulevard, and in Eastwood City in Libis.
-Outside of Metro Manila, there are a number of popular places to go to.
+In the capital city of Manila, the nightlife is diverse.
+There is something for everyone in Malate, and in the newly revitalized Roxas Boulevard and Baywalk.
+Quezon City is also popular among locals because the club prices are a little lower than in Makati.
+Most clubs are close to each other, so it’s common to bar hop.
+Try the establishments along Timog and Tomas Morato Avenues, Quezon Boulevard, and in Eastwood City in Libis.
+Outside of Metro Manila, there are several popular places to go to.

-The central Philippine city of Cebu is a popular destination among tourists because its nightlife is at par if not better than in Metro-Manila.
-Big development companies have opened up operations in the city as well as major club chain operators have set up their presence.
-Be sure to go to Ayala Mall and in the different establishments that abound Osmena Blvd.
+The central Philippine city of Cebu is a popular destination among tourists because its nightlife is at par if not better than in Metro Manila.
+Big development companies have opened up operations in the city, and major club chain operators have set up their presence.
+Be sure to go to Ayala Mall and the different establishments that abound Osmena Blvd.

 The ultimate island-nightlife location in the Philippines is Boracay Island in the province of Aklan.
-The Island is known for its carefree attitude, and the Island is home to a lot of clubs and bars on the beach: Bazzura, Hey Jude, D’ Mall and the Station 2 establishments.
+The island is known for its carefree attitude, and it is home to a lot of clubs and bars on the beach, such as Bazzura, Hey Jude, D’ Mall, and the Station 2 establishments.